reves home

 Teaching

-Since 2006 I teach advanced computer graphics at the Ecole Centrale de Paris, and since 2007 in the ENS/Sophia-Antipolis M1 program.
-I taught computer graphics (with N. Tsingos & S. Lefebvre) in the Masters programme IGMMV, and I was the organiser and a lecturer of the Image Sythesis course (2001-2007) at the Institut Supérieure en Informatique et Automatique (ISIA) of the Ecole de Mines de Paris at Sophia-Antipolis.
+I taught computer graphics (with N. Tsingos & S. Lefebvre) in the Masters programme IGMMV, and in the ENA/Nice Sophia-Antipolis M1 program and I was the organiser and a lecturer of the Image Sythesis course (2001-2007) at the Institut Supérieure en Informatique et Automatique (ISIA) of the Ecole de Mines de Paris at Sophia-Antipolis.

 Other Activities